-Creating measures of inaccuracies in CBO's past budget projections involved adjusting those projections for several factors: legislation (including laws that affect discretionary spending) and net interest on the federal debt.
+Creating measures of inaccuracies in CBO's past budget projections involved adjusting those projections for two factors: legislation (including laws that affect discretionary spending) and net interest on the federal debt.

-CBO subtracted from its projections of revenues and outlays the estimated effects of laws dealing with revenues or mandatory spending that were enacted after the projections were made.
-That adjustment was necessary because CBO's baseline projections are intended to show the expected level of the budget surplus or deficit assuming that current tax and spending policies remain the same.
+CBO added to its projections of revenues and outlays the estimated effects of laws dealing with revenues or mandatory spending that were enacted after the projections were made.
+That adjustment was necessary because CBO's baseline projections are intended to show the expected level of the budget surplus or deficit under the assumption that current tax and spending policies remain the same.
 Without that adjustment, the measures of inaccuracies would include the effects of later legislation, which would run counter to the purpose of the baseline.

-CBO also excluded discretionary spending from both the baseline projections and actual outlays.
+CBO excluded discretionary spending from both the base-line projections and actual outlays.
 The effect of omitting discretionary spending is to treat all discrepancies between actual discretionary spending and baseline projections of such spending in the same way as differences resulting from other budget legislation.
-CBO decided on that treatment for two reasons: because levels of discretionary spending are determined anew each year through appropriation acts and because that treatment would permit the use of a longer historical record.
+CBO decided on that treatment for two reasons: because levels of discretionary spending are determined anew each year through appropriation acts and because that treatment permits the use of a longer historical record.
+Moreover, inaccuracies in projecting discretionary outlays tend to be quite small, so the omission does not affect the measure of inaccuracy very much.